Which Streaming Services Allow Downloads?

 Why this guide matters

-Whether you are trying to download Netflix films for a flight, save Disney+ box sets for the kids, or work out if ITVX Premium is worth paying for, this page is built to give you a clear answer quickly.
+Whether you are trying to download Netflix films for a flight, save Disney+ box sets for the kids, or work out if ITVX Premium is worth paying for, this page is built to give you a clear, practical answer quickly.

 01 The Quick Comparison

-If you only need the short version, this table is the fastest way to compare the main download rules.
+If you only need the short version, this table is the fastest way to compare the main download rules as of 19 May 2026.
 The biggest pattern is simple: the cheaper ad-supported tiers are the ones most likely to limit downloads, remove them entirely, or make the rules stingier than you expect.

 | Streaming Service | Region | Downloads Available? | Download Limits (typical) | Expiry Rules (typical) |